Thomas J. Walsh: Career

 Walsh became a leader in Democratic Party politics in Helena and attended numerous local, county and state conventions as a delegate.
 He was defeated in a 1906 election for the United States House of Representatives and a 1910 race for the U.S. Senate.
 Walsh was a delegate to the Democratic National Conventions of 1908, 1912, 1916, 1920, 1924, 1928, and 1932.
 He was the permanent chairman of the 1928 and 1932 conventions.

 In 1912, Walsh won a state legislative election for U.S. Senate.
-He was repeatedly re-elected, and served from 1913 until his death.
+He was repeatedly re-elected, and served from 1913 until his death in 1933.
 He emerged as a spokesman for President Woodrow Wilson in the Senate and supported the graduated income tax, farm loans, and women's suffrage.

 Walsh managed Wilson's western campaign against Charles Evans Hughes during the 1916 presidential election, and was credited with helping Wilson win a narrow re-election victory.
 Unlike many Irish Catholics, who did not want the United States to ally with the United Kingdom, Walsh supported Wilson's foreign policy and voted for war against Germany in 1917.
 In 1919, he supported Wilson's peace plans and the League of Nations.

-Walsh ran for reelection in 1918.
+Walsh ran for re-election in 1918.
 In a three-way election that included him, former State Representative Oscar M. Lanstrum as the Republican nominee, and US Representative Jeannette Rankin as the National Party nominee, Walsh narrowly won a second term.

-When Walsh ran for re-election in 1924 and defeated Republican Frank Bird Linderman by a solid margin.
+In his re-election in 1924, he defeated Republican Frank Bird Linderman by a solid margin.
 In 1930, Walsh ran for re-election and defeated Albert J. Galen in a landslide.

 During his tenure in the Senate, Walsh gained fame for his legal ability in the Judiciary Committee and speaking ability on the floor.